Startup company: Training

 Many institutions and universities provide training on startups.
 In the context of universities, some of the courses are entrepreneurship courses that also deal with the topic of startups, while other courses are specifically dedicated to startups.
 Startup courses are found both in traditional economic or business disciplines as well as the side of information technology disciplines.
 As startups are often focused on software, they are also occasionally taught while focusing on software development alongside the business aspects of a startup.

 Founders go through a lot to set up a startup.
 A startup requires patience and resilience, and training programs need to have both the business components and the psychological components.
 Entrepreneurship education is effective in increasing the entrepreneurial attitudes and perceived behavioral control, helping people and their businesses grow.
-Most of startup training falls into the mode of experiential learning (Cooper et al., 2004; Pittaway and Cope, 2007), in which students are exposed to a large extent to a real-life entrepreneurship context as new venture teams (Wu et al., 2009).
-An example of group-based experiential startup training is the Lean LaunchPad initiative that applies the principles of customer development (Blank and Dorf, 2012) and Lean Startup (Ries, 2011) to technology-based startup projects.
+Most of startup training falls into the mode of experiential learning, in which students are exposed to a large extent to a real-life entrepreneurship context as new venture teams.
+An example of group-based experiential startup training is the Lean LaunchPad initiative that applies the principles of customer development and Lean Startup to technology-based startup projects.

 As startups are typically thought to operate under a notable lack of resources, have little or no operating history, and to consist of individuals with little practical experience, it is possible to simulate startups in a classroom setting with reasonable accuracy.
 In fact, it is not uncommon for students to actually participate in real startups during and after their studies.
 Similarly, university courses teaching software startup themes often have students found mock-up startups during the courses and encourage them to make them into real startups should they wish to do so.
 Such mock-up startups, however, may not be enough to accurately simulate real-world startup practice if the challenges typically faced by startups (e.g. lack of funding to keep operating) are not present in the course setting.

-To date, much of the entrepreneurship training is yet personalized to match the participants and the training.
+To date, much of the entrepreneurship training is yet to be personalized to match the participants and the training.